StratifyLabs/StratifyDocs/docs/Guide-Filesystems.md

 };
 ```

 Removing entries from the above table will remove the filesystem from the BSP.
-If an external chip is not available, the SFFS_MOUNT() line is simply removed.
+If an external chip is not available, the `SFFS_MOUNT()` line is simply removed.

-If the hardware includes two external flash chips, the BSP can create two separate mounts at "/home" and "/home1".
+If the hardware includes two external flash chips, the BSP can create two separate mounts at `/home` and `/home1`.
 Each mount will have a unique configuration and state which specify the driver and hold any state saving mechanisms.

 ### Accessing the Filesystem